Sahil2210517/Cryptotracker/README.md

 # Crypto Tracker

 Crypto Tracker is a responsive web application built with React and Redux Toolkit that simulates real-time cryptocurrency market data.
-Inspired by platforms like CoinMarketCap, this project demonstrates dynamic UI updates and centralized state management without using any external APIs.
+Inspired by platforms like CoinMarketCap, this project demonstrates dynamic UI updates and centralized state management using the CoinGecko API.

 ---

 ## Features

-- Real-time price simulation using `setInterval`
+- Real-time price updates using CoinGecko API
 - Dynamic table for top cryptocurrencies (BTC, ETH, USDT, etc.)
 - Color-coded percentage changes (green for gains, red for losses)
 - 7-day price trend charts (static SVG/images)